-Section 80 - Article 4 - Procedures.
-Section 4.8.
+Section 73 - Article 4 - Procedures.
+4.8. - Master land use plan.
 Purpose statement is hereby amended to read as follows:

 "Purpose statement: It is the intent that the development and approval of a master land use plan would permit greater flexibility in the design and development of tracts of land twenty (20) acres or greater in size; and therefore promote and encourage more creative and imaginative design while conserving the value of land.
 This process is intended to provide a procedure which can relate to type, design and layout of residential, commercial and office development to a particular site in a general way, providing the basis for subsequent, more detailed development plans and applications through the town's special use permit and/or conditional zoning district process.